How to Save your Summer from your Summer Assignment

 This is how it generally goes: It’s the week before school starts and I suddenly remember that summer assignment I received in May.
 How am I going to complete it in a week??
 Wait, was I supposed to buy a book?
 Crap!
 Hmm, I can either lose my last week of freedom completing this assignment OR hand in something I slapped together after skimming the reading.
 Dang it!

-Over the years, I came to loath summer assignments.
+Over the years, I came to loathe summer assignments.
 Most were completed too quickly and without much thought.
 Like, literally no editing.
 Frankly, it took a lot of time for me to grade mediocre (at best) work.
 Annnd many of my students started the year off with a low grade – that’s no way to start the year.
-Since I knew the kids wouldn’t spend much time on it, it was not a great tool for covering content.
-I also came to have misgivings about equity issues related to summer assignments – how do you make sure everyone has access to the book?
-A computer?
-I finally stopped giving summer assignments and never regretted that decision.
+I finally stopped giving summer assignments and never regretted that decision

 I am not advocating that you complete your summer assignment right away.
 I firmly believe that summers are to be enjoyed.
 If school interferes with that, that interference should be minimal.
 However, there are some things that should be done before school ends or right after to make this process easier.

-I made a planning worksheet for you, so click below and grab it!
-You can type directly in the worksheet in Google Slides or print it out as a PDF.
+I made a planning worksheet for you, so click below and print it out!

 Print out a planning worksheet for each summer assignment.
 Make sure that you have the full assignment sheet, rubric, and teacher contact information for each BEFORE school ends.
 I HIGHLY recommend that you buy any necessary books or supplies right now.

 Step 1: Break down the assignment